itgwangjin/itgwangjin.github.io/_posts/2019-04-15-A diffusion theory model of spatially resolved steady-state diffuse reflectance.md

 ---
-title: "2019-04-15-A diffusion theory model of diffuse reflectance"
+title: "A diffusion theory model of diffuse reflectance"
 collection: post
 permalink: /posts/2019/04/A diffusion theory model of diffuse reflectance
 date: 2019-04-15